Jubatian/rrpge-spec/specs/kcall.rst

 If the parameters passed to a kernel function are invalid in some manner (such as attempting to access application data above the application binary size) the kernel typically terminates the application.
-Exceptions from this rule are indicated for the appropriate functions.
+Expections from this rule are indicated for the appropriate functions.